 Table 35.
-CMS/DOS Support of DTFSD Macro (continued) Operand Status Description PWRITE=YES VRITE=YES For a DOS formatted FB-5 specifies that for output of occurs for every logical blue for count-key-data deviced DOS formatted FB-512 disputs.
+CMS/DOS Support of DTFSD Macro (continued) Operand Status Description PWRITE=YES For a DOS formatted FB-512 disk, this operand specifies that for output operations a physical write occurs for every logical block.
+This operand is ignored for count-key-data devices and CMS formatted disks.
+DOS formatted FB-512 disks are not supported for output.
 RECFORM=xxxxxx (FIXUNB, FIXBLK, VARUNB, SPNUNB, SPNBLK, VARBLK, or UNDEF).
 If omitted, FIXUNB is assumed.
 For work files, use FIXUNB or UNDEF.
 Although work files contain fixed-length unblocked records, the CMS file system handles work UNDEF files as variable-length record files.
 If you specify FIXBLK, VARBLK, or UNDEF when creating a CMS file on a CMS disk, CMS writes the file in variable-length format.
 The LISTFILE command would show the file as V format.
 If you specify FIXUNB when creating a CMS file on a CMS disk, CMS writes the file in fixed-length format.
 RECSIZE=nnnnn If RECFORM=FIXBLK, number of characters in record.
 If RECFORM=SPNUNB, SPNBLK, or UNDEF, register number.
 Not required for other records.
 SEPASMB=YES DTFSD is to be assembled separately.
 TRUNCS=YES RECFORM=FIXBLK or TRUNC macro used for this file.
 TYPEFLE=xxxxxx (INPUT, OUTPUT, or WORK).
 If omitted, INPUT is assumed.
 UPDATE=YES Input file or work file is to be updated.
 VARBLD=(nn) Register number if RECFORM=VARBLK and records are built in the output area.
 Omit if WORKA=YES.
 VERIFY=YES Check disk records after they are written.
 WLRERR=xxxxxxxx Name of your wrong-length record routine.
 WORKA=YES GET or PUT specifies work area.
 Omit IOREG.
 Required for RECFORM=SPNUNB or SPNBLK.